 This post contains affiliate links, which means I might make a small commission if you make a purchase.
 This does not affect your cost.
 Thank you!

-I taught preschool in a classroom setting for two years, and I’ve been teaching it in a homeschool setting for two years.
-Consequently, I’ve collected a tool box of activities to strengthen fine motor skills in children ages 3-5.
+I taught preschool in a classroom setting for two years, and I’ve been teaching it in a homeschool setting for three years.
+Consequently, I’ve collected a tool box of fine motor activities for preschoolers.
 Here are some of my favorites!

 - Wikki Stix Alphabet Cards – Wikki Stix are wax-coated pieces of yarn.
 The cards included with this set are made of glossy cardstock.
 Children can outline the letters with the Wikki Stix.
 My son enjoyed this activity when he was 3.
 Since the Wikki Stix are thin, picking them up and putting them in place exercises fine motor skills.